 In his very first appearance, Sideshow Bob is shown to be more or less happy working on Krusty the Clown's show, and you'd never guess he was harboring any of the resentment that would drive him to frame Krusty for armed robbery and embark on his career as a master criminal (though the episode, "Krusty Gets Busted" had something to do with Sideshow Bob's change in personality).
 And with the exception of one really brief scene Sideshow Bob's hair looks completely different than it normally does, instead looking closer to Krusty's replacement sidekick, Sideshow Mel.

 The Treehouse of Horror specials are slightly different in the first few seasons.
 The first four of them have Wrap Around Segments as ways of setting up the stories (II for example has them all happening as nightmares of Homer, Bart and Lisa).
 They were also initially opened with a segment of Marge warning viewers about the scariness of the episode.
-The spooky opening sequence also featured names of dead people on tombstones.
+The spooky opening sequence also featured names of dead people (or ideals and institutions considered "dead," like television violence, American workmanship, and subtle political satire) on tombstones.
 These all were dropped due either to lack of time for them or writers struggling to come up with ideas for them.
 Additionally the first episode featuring Kang and Kodos the aliens has a third - Serak the Preparer who has not appeared since (Al Jean notes on the commentary that this is because "he costs money," being voiced by James Earl Jones).

 The show is essentially known as one of the modern era's leading voices in satire, but the first several seasons were much better known for being full of Vulgar Humor (not that it doesn't have it now; it's just that it used to be in excess, leading to a lot of complaints from censors and media watchdog groups), swearing, and plots driven on Rule of Funny.
 The lower budgets and actual-construction-paper animation also present a significant visual difference.
 Funnily enough, the newer seasons are far filthier and feature unbleeped swearing.
 The show itself lampoons all this when recreating the series' first scene with twice as much swearing and blockbuster computer effects in the Season 7 opener "Cancelled".